thatskriptkid/apk-infector-Archinome-PoC/README.md

 # Apk infector Archinome PoC

+Program that infects APK with malicious code using DEX/Manifest patching

-What is it and How it works:
+Full description about What is it and How it works:

 Receives two args:
 ```